wesketchum/dunetrigger/docs/README.md

 mrbslp
 ```

-It is worth noting that the username must be adapted to the user running the script.
-Regarding the software version, it is set to `v09_89_01`, but it can be changed to any other future version available in the DUNE software environment.
-The same applies to the qualifiers, which are set to `e26:prof` in this case.

 ## Source the local products after creating the development area

 Once the development area was created, the environment can be set up by running the following commands within a bash script: